griverorz/westraining-R/intro-to-R/03-basic-stats.md

 ### Moving from the prompt to the script

 So far, we have been doing everything through on the interpreter directly.
-We will use the interpreter a lot in all the analysis to test things, but it is probably a good idea to keep our code somewhere.
-Here is when using a tool like RStudio start to make a lot of sense: we want something that makes it easy to edit text files (like navigation tools or syntax highlighting) and also that connects to the R interpreter.
-You will probably run the rest of the sessions by typing in the "Code" window and running things from there.
+We will use the interpreter a lot during data analysis to test things, but it is probably a good idea to keep our code somewhere.
+Here is when using a tool like RStudio starst to make sense: we want something that makes it easy to edit text files (like navigation tools or syntax highlighting) and also that connects to the R interpreter.

+You will probably run the rest of the sessions by typing in the "Code" window and sending things to the console from there.

 ### Basic data analysis